geospace-code/georinex/README.md

 Please open a GitHub issue if this is a problem.

 ### Time limits

-Time bounds can be set for reading -- load only data between those time bounds with the
+Time bounds can be set for reading -- load only data between those time bounds:

 ```sh
 --tlim start stop
 ```